-When you swing the club over 90 mph, you should choose the stiff club.
+You should choose the stiff club when you swing the club over 90 mph.
 Players with swing speeds over 105 mph should choose the extra stiff club.

 If your driver carry distance is between 240 and 260 yards.
 And you use a 6 or 7 iron from 150 yards out.

 Difference between Shafts for Irons and Shafts for Drivers